 Living In a Community

-Students explore the concept of community and perform a service in order to recognize their responsibility to their community.
-The students take a field trip to a local community business district/downtown and learn about the four sectors: business, government, nonprofit, and family.
+Youth explore the concept of community and learn about the assets and organizations in their own community.
+They take a field trip to a local community business district/downtown and learn about the four sectors: business, government, nonprofit, and family.

 This lesson introduces the definition of a community and challenges students to explore the characteristics of their own community.